 We finish the conference at 13:00 and enjoy lunch in the main UN restaurant with a tour and some history for all those interested.

 Who is this meeting for?
-On 12-13 November 2020, the international F&L Forum will hold a meeting for business leaders and decision-makers in global manufacturing, logistics companies (road, rail, sea, waterways, air), academia, policymakers and science.
+The international F&L Forum will hold a meeting for business leaders and decision-makers in global manufacturing, logistics companies (road, rail, sea, waterways, air), academia, policymakers and science.

 Why is this international group coming to the Geneva?